eugeniojosemouraneto/agenda-node/back-agenda/documentation-base/user.md

 [x]  login user
 [x]  changing a user's data
 [x]  delete user account, but keep data
-[ ]  password recovery by email
+[ ]  Update login functionality so that disabled profiles cannot log in [ ]  password recovery by email
 [ ]  confirmation of account creation by sending a link to the registered email [ ]  introduction to user photo